YeungJai/OUHK_Car_License_Plate-Recognition-Realtime/README.md

 ## Annotating Images using LabelImg
 Collect the car license plate data set of more than 150 images of each class(one & two line car plates).
 I found the Hong Kong license plate from Google, Flickr which is free.
 ![Picture1](https://user-images.githubusercontent.com/52642596/174001566-65481608-9a55-4c9c-b64f-627856a64d4a.jpg)
+In yolov3, the values are fed into the system which has a specified format and the data is in txt format which contains the classes and some values.
+These values look like below.
+The order of yolo format txt files follows class, x, y, w, h
+<li>x = Absolute x / width of total image</li>
+<li>y = Absolute y / height of total image</li>
+<li>w = Absolute width / width of total image </li>
+<li>h = Absolute height / height of total image </li>